Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 Another benefit of finding the first principal component of a dataset is that it allows us to *reduce* the dimensionality of our dataset from two dimensions to one.
 We call the point on a line that is nearest to a given point the **projection** of that point onto the line; in the figure above, the projection of each point onto the line is shown in red.
 As a result, the collection of projections of a collection of data points onto their first principal component gives a one-dimensional representation of the data.

 Dimension reduction may not seem useful at all, but it becomes more powerful as we increase the number of dimensions.
 With that in mind, say that we wanted to generalize the ideas above to three-dimensional space.
 The first principal component would offer a one-dimensional explanation of the variance in the data, but perhaps a line is insufficient to this end.
-Maybe the points all lie very near to a plane (a two-dimensional object), and projecting these points onto the plane would reduce the dataset to two dimensions, as shown in the figure below.
+Maybe the points all lie very near to a plane (a two-dimensional object), and projecting these points onto the plane would reduce the dataset to two dimensions.

-* Insert visual of plane through three-d data.

 Our three-dimensional minds will not permit us the intuition needed to visualize the extension of this idea into higher dimensions, but it is possible to generalize these concepts mathematically.
 Given a collection of *m* data points (vectors) in *n*-dimensional space, we are looking for a *d*-dimensional **hyperplane**, or an embedding of *d*-dimensional space inside *n*-dimensional space, such that the sum of squared distances from the points to the hyperplane is minimized.
 By taking the projections of points to their nearest point on the hyperplane, we reduce the dimension of the dataset from *n* to *d*.
 This approach, which is over 100 years old, is called **principal component analysis (PCA)**; a closely related concept called **singular value decomposition** was developed in the 19th century.